Impact of the COVID-19 pandemic on basketball: Oceania

 In Australia's National Basketball League, the 2020 NBL Grand Final between the Sydney Kings and Perth Wildcats was played behind closed doors beginning with Game 2, and the NBL stated that it would be suspended immediately if any player was diagnosed.

-After Game 3—trailing 2–1 in a best-of-five series—the Kings announced 17 March that they would withdraw from the Finals, due to "a critical mass of relevant and actual concerns related to player welfare and the club's social responsibility".
+After Game 3—trailing 2–1 in a best-of-five series—the Kings announced on 17 March that they would withdraw from the Finals, due to "a critical mass of relevant and actual concerns related to player welfare and the club's social responsibility".
 The NBL had been considering playing Game 4 of the series on 18 March instead of 20 March as originally scheduled to accelerate its completion.
 On 18 March, the NBL declared the Perth Wildcats as champions by default.

 South America

-Novo Basquete Brasil canceled its season on 4 May due to the COVID-19 pandemic in Brazil.
+On 12 March 2020 the Argentine Basketball Confederation and the Asociación de Clubes de Básquetbol (AdC), which jointly organize the Liga Nacional de Básquet in Argentina, decided that due to the COVID-19 pandemic in Argentina the games would be played behind closed doors.
+On March 14, the season was suspended.
+On 17 June 2020, the season was finally cancelled without a champion or relegations.